All Blog Posts

 Dwellir CLI

-The CLI also supports --toon output and per-project authentication via CLI Tokens.
+Per-project authentication via CLI Tokens is also supported.
 If you are working on both personal and work projects and use Dwellir for both, you can scope credentials to each project instead of sharing a single global session.

 curl -fsSL https://raw.githubusercontent.com/dwellir-public/cli/main/scripts/install.sh | sh